 - Project savings: the amount that will allow you to fund your projects

 - Reserves: a sum to be touched only if it is really necessary

 The amount to save depends entirely on each case.
 On the other hand, it is recommended to save between 10 and 15 % of your income.
 If you can, you can even do more.

 Use budget management tools

 Keeping a constant eye on your budget is therefore essential.
 Unfortunately, you don't always have time to devote to tracking your budget.
 The good news is that you'll find tools that will do it all for you.
 You can, in fact, use specialized tools and applications.
 Thanks to these budget management tools, you can: categorize your expenses, receive an alert on each entry and exit of money, calculate your expenses more efficiently, follow budget developments via a graphic, have a real-time overview of the money you have left, more clearly identify your fixed and variable expenses, etc.

-Since you can install the apps on your smartphone, you can be sure to always have an eye on your budget.
-Wherever you are and at any time, you can mark your cash outflows there.
+Since you can install the apps on your smartphone, you can be sure that you always have an eye on your budget.
+Wherever you are and at any time, you can mark your money out there.
 A very effective way to better manage your finances.
-At Lica we find that the application FastBudget is ideal for easily managing your budget!
+At Lica, we find that the application FastBudget is ideal for easily managing your budget!

 In conclusion, manage your finances well ...

-Before doing your credit with Lica, ask our operators for advice in order to ensure a solid budget.
-At Lica we advocate responsible credit while providing you with a non-binding offer at very advantageous conditions.
-In addition, you can receive a cashback of up to CHF 5'000.- with your financing.
-As a result, you get the guarantee of neutral advice and the best conditions in Switzerland.
+Before doing your credit with Lica, ask our operators for advice to ensure you have a solid budget.
+At Lica we advocate responsible credit while giving you the benefit of a non-binding offer on very advantageous terms.
+In addition, you can receive a cashback of up to CHF 5,000.- with your financing.
+As a result, you are guaranteed neutral advice and the best conditions in Switzerland.
 Apply discreetly for new financing or to buy back existing financing.
 So you will save money and benefit from great conditions!